-As for what these four themed areas will be, it’s entirely too early and too difficult to tell – the artwork was deliberately made to be as generic as possible, to make discerning which intellectual property has been assigned to which area nearly impossible.
-Rest assured, however, that Universal has promised to keep up a steady drip of announcements as we get closer to the park’s grand opening sometime next decade.
+As for what these four themed areas will be, we only know the identity of one: Super Nintendo World, the development that will first be coming to Universal Studios Japan in 2020 and then arriving at Universal Studios Hollywood in either ’21 or ’22.
+As for the other three lands, it’s entirely too early and too difficult to tell – the artwork was deliberately made to be as generic as possible, to make discerning which intellectual property has been assigned to which section nearly impossible.
+Rest assured, however, that Universal has promised to keep up a steady drip of announcements as we get closer to the park’s grand opening in ’23.

 (Want even more speculation and analysis on Epic Universe’s layout?
 Be sure to check out our in-depth write-up.)